bittrance/bittrance.github.io/content/posts/extending-our-tekton-pipeline.md

 ### Tearing down the testing resources

-Once the pipeline is finished, we want to drop the database pods again.
+Once the test run is finished, we want to drop the database pods again.
 We could just add a normal task with `runAfter: ["test-backend"]`, but that might trip us up in the future when we add more tasks to our pipeline.
-Better to drop them as the very last activity.
-Tekton provides a `finally` section for this scenario where you can add tasks that should be run at the end of the pipeline, regardless of success.
+Better to drop them as the very last activity (plus we get to explore another Tekton feature).
+Tekton provides a [finally](https://tekton.dev/docs/pipelines/pipelines/#adding-finally-to-the-pipeline) section for this scenario where you can add tasks that should be run at the end of the pipeline, regardless of success.
 ```yaml
   finally:
     - name: delete-test-dependencies